Data-Management-by-Design/DMbD/README.md

 ground for research data management and the enterprise architecture for implementing it at Danish Universities.

+# Current progress

+The [first workshop](ws1) was held in Aalborg in June.
+Results from the workshop is the foundation for the ongoing effort to model the motivations and requirements to research data archiving of the various stakeholders in a university setting.

 # Attribution

 This work is performed by a consortium of Danish Universities: